 Consider your audience

-It is important to be true to the public’s sentiment when measuring your reputation, and to avoid letting any internal biases affect your measurement.
+It is important to be true to the public’s sentiment when measuring your reputation and to avoid letting any internal biases affect your measurement.
 Keep in mind that “the public” can be segmented into several key groups: stakeholders, investors, employees, customers, influencers, haters, etc. It is beneficial to take into account how each of these groups is affecting your corporate reputation and to develop specific strategies for each group to improve or maintain your reputation.
 What matters to one group may prove to be useless to another.

 Execute an action plan

-When dealing with a measurement as fluid in nature as corporate reputation, it is important to develop an action plan that you stick to over time.
+When dealing with measurement as fluid in nature as corporate reputation, it is important to develop an action plan that you stick to over time.
 Half the battle with measuring your reputation is being consistent.
 Set priorities for what you’re going to measure, develop a roadmap as to how, and establish accountability for the team members responsible for collecting the data.

 By consistently measuring your corporate reputation over time you can be in a better position to detect any reputational crises and will be better equipped to handle them if and when they arise.

-What are today’s top brands
+What are today’s top brands?

 YouGov’s 2018 Global Best Brand Ranking shows the top brands worldwide.
 The list is compiled based on surveys with more than six million people to find out how people feel about each brand.
-Respondents were asked, “If you've heard anything about the brand in the last two weeks, through advertising, news or word of mouth, was it positive or negative?”
+Respondents were asked, “If you’ve heard anything about the brand in the last two weeks, through advertising, news, or word of mouth, was it positive or negative?”

 Here are the results: